AdaCore/gnatstudio/docs/users_guide/projects.rst

 To add main units, click the :guilabel:`Add` button, which opens a file selection dialog.
-No check is done at that point to ensure that the selected file belongs to the project, but GPS complains later if it doesn't.
+No check is done at that point to ensure that the selected file belongs to the project, but GPS complains later if it does not.

 When compiled, each main unit generates an executable, whose name is visible in the second column of this page.
-If you're using a recent enough version of GNAT (3.16 or more recent), you can change the name of this executable by clicking in the second column.
+If you are using a recent enough version of GNAT (3.16 or more recent), you can change the name of this executable by clicking in the second column.